aanker/Powerwall2PVOutput/README.md

 Please see [the original project](https://github.com/ekul135/Powerwall2PVOutput) for the source.
 The changes in this fork from the original include:

 *  Update to Python3
-*  Add configuration files for Docker build
+*  Add configuration files for Docker build of PW_Simple

 #### Note code has been updated to work with https, firmware versions 1.19+